-It can begin to dramatically undermine your happiness.
+It can begin to dramatically undermine your mood when it comes to figuring out how to be happy.
 So why does this happen, and what can you do if it's happening to you right now?

 We'll explore emotional detachment and feelings of emptiness in considerable depth.
 We'll start by canvassing the causes of this pervasive numbness, before looking at the major warning signs to look out for.

 Next, we'll consider exactly why emptiness and detachment have a deeply negative impact on well-being, before finally offering some techniques that can help you begin to feel good again.

 Emotional detachment is subtly different for everyone, but there are certain features that most people will experience.

 In the simplest terms, it involves being either unable or unwilling to make emotional connections with others.

 It often comes alongside feelings of emptiness.
 In other words, you may feel flat, pessimistic, and numb.

 There are some benefits to being detached in this way.
 After all, if you don't connect with others on a deep level then they can't hurt you on a deep level.

 Similarly, you never get caught up in anyone's drama of stress.
 However, the negatives outweigh the positives – humans are inherently social animals, and you're unlikely to feel happy or whole without connection.

 So, why might you be feeling emotionally detached right now?
 Let's look at the most common causes.